Compstaff/eoas-announce/index.rst

-2017/May/27: Current Status -- website down
+2017/May/28: Current Status -- normal
 -------------------------------------------

-* Saturday evening: Website is down -- will update status tomorrow
+* Saturday evening: Website is back up